-- Definition of research the definition or research used by an institution will determine the income and expenditures that are reported in the Sponsored research fund.
-For example, clinical trials may or may not be defined as research and therefore may or may not be reported as sponsored research expenditures. - Hospitals and hospital based medical research the amount and level of detail reported by institutions for hospitals and for hospital based medical research varies depending upon the corporate relationship between the institution and the hospital. - Canada Foundation for Innovation (CFI) provincial matching grants - while an institution separately reports certain specific provincial government grants that are earmarked as CFI matching grants, not all provincial CFI matching grants are separately reported because not all are specific and earmarked. - Internal sales and cost recoveries depending upon particular management information systems and business practices, an institution may report amounts by reducing offsetting expenditures or as internal cost recoveries. - Computing and communication costs the amount reported by institutions for computing and for communication costs will vary depending upon whether an institution has a centralized or decentralized structure for computing and for communications.
+Definition of research - The definition of research used by an institution will determine the income and expenditures that are reported in the Sponsored research fund.
+For example, clinical trials may or may not be defined as research and therefore may or may not be reported as sponsored research expenditures.

+- Hospitals and hospital based medical research The amount and level of detail reported by institutions for hospitals and for hospital based medical research varies depending upon the corporate relationship between the institution and the hospital. - Canada Foundation for Innovation (CFI) Provincial matching grants - while an institution separately reports certain specific provincial government grants that are earmarked as CFI matching grants, not all provincial CFI matching grants are separately reported because not all are specific and earmarked. - Internal sales and cost recoveries Depending upon particular management information systems and business practices, an institution may report amounts by reducing offsetting expenditures or as internal cost recoveries. - Computing and communication costs The amount reported by institutions for computing and for communication costs will vary depending upon whether an institution has a centralized or decentralized structure for computing and for communications.

-In addition, comparisons of financial data from any one year to prior years should be done with caution because of changes in generally accepted accounting principles that could alter the underlying data and changes in the Guidelines that govern the reporting of the data.
+In addition, comparisons of financial data over multiple years should be done with caution because of changes in generally accepted accounting principles that could alter the underlying data and changes in the Guidelines that govern the reporting of the data.

 II.
-Reporting Practices
+General Information